Llanelli: National Eisteddfod

 Llanelli hosted the National Eisteddfod six times between 1895 and 2014.

 Welsh language

 In the mid-20th century, Llanelli was the world's largest town in which more than half the inhabitants spoke a Celtic language.
 It is ranked as the seventh largest urban area in Wales.
 According to the 2011 UK Census returns, 23.7 per cent of Llanelli town residents habitually spoke Welsh.
 However, the area around Llanelli is a Welsh stronghold, in which 56 per cent do so in communities such as Llwynhendy and Burry Port.

 During the 1950s, Trefor and Eileen Beasley campaigned to get Llanelli Rural Council to distribute tax papers in Welsh by refusing to pay taxes until their demand was met.
 The council reacted by sending in the bailiffs and selling their furniture to recover the money owed.
-The Beasleys' neighbours bought the furniture and returned it to them.
-The council finally reversed its policy in the 1960s, giving Welsh equal status with English.
+The Beasleys finally won their campaign in 1960 when the council published bilingual rate demands.